jsdhami/JAuth/README.md

-# jauth
+# JAuth

-A brief description of what your gem does.
+JAuth is a Ruby gem for handling user authentication in Ruby applications.

 ## Installation